madhi43/ODD2023---Datascience---Ex-02/README.md

 # RESULT
- Thus the  price_per_sqft column is examined in the given bhp.csv which contains property prices in the city of banglore, India .
+ Thus the  price_per_sqft column is examined in the given bhp.csv which contains property prices in the city of banglore, India and the outliers are removed.